galdor/erl-mhttp/doc/handbook.md

 - `max_connections_per_key`: the maximum number of connections established for each client key (default: `1`).
-- `request_timeout`: the amount of time after which a request is aborted and considered a failure.
+- `request_timeout`: the amount of time after which a request is aborted and considered a failure in milliseconds.
 Requests stopped that way return a `request_timeout` error.
 - `use_netrc`: load and use credentials from the netrc file of the current user.